Biking Guide Sections:

 Kitty Hawk / Kill Devil Hills: Venture off the beach road or the bike paths that border the busy Hwy 158 bypass, and you'll discover a world of trails that wind through Kitty Hawk and Kill Devil Hills and provide a unique tour of some of the area's more undiscovered areas.
 In Kitty Hawk, a soundside bike path runs right through the Kitty Hawk Coastal Reserve, and in Kill Devil Hills, bikers will find a long path that circles the Wright Brothers Memorial and continues along the Park Service land border.
 Along quiet residential areas, like Kitty Hawk Woods, vacationers will find bike path shortcuts that link the villages of Southern Shores, Kitty Hawk, and even Kill Devil Hills, giving cyclists even more reasons to explore.

-Nags Head: An 11 mile path runs the length of the town, but more advanced riders may want to test their rough terrain skills through the nature trails at Jockey's Ridge State Park.
+Nags Head: An 11 mile path runs the length of the town, but more advanced riders may want to test their rough terrain skills through the nature trails at Jockey's Ridge State Park (fat tire bike recommended for soft sand).
 For a seaside ride, head to the quieter, two lane South Nags Head area, and enjoy a bike ride bordered by the Atlantic Ocean and a line of quaint vacation rental homes.

 Manteo: Manteo may be one of the best areas to explore on bike, as there are literally dozens of avenues to explore.
 Alongside the main road, cyclists can cruise a nice wide path off the highway.
 This ride is exceptional in the summer and early fall, when miles of Crepe Myrtles that serve as a border between the highway and the bike path are in full bloom.
 Bikers can also take a side trip through downtown Manteo to get a closer look and the dozens of historic homes with gorgeous gardens, and waterfront shops and attractions.
 Cruise over the wooden bridge in downtown Manteo for a close-up view of the Elizabeth II, and a waterfront detour.